 Foreign nationals of non-Indian origin, who are Indian residents are allowed to purchase property in India but have to obtain the approvals and fulfil the requirements if any, prescribed by other authorities, such as the concerned State Government etc.

-However, a foreign national resident in India who is a citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal or Bhutan would require prior approval from the RBI.
+However, a foreign national resident in India who is a citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal, Bhutan, Macau, Hong Kong or DPR Korea, would require prior approval from the RBI.
 Such requests are considered by RBI in consultation with the Government of India.